flexatone/present-df-typing/doc/tvt_lightning/slides.md

 New in Python 3.11 (PEP 646)

-Define a type positional region of zero or more generic specifications
+Define region of zero or more generic specifications

-Can follow or proceed positional `TypeVar`s
+Can follow or proceed `TypeVar`s

 Can conveniently express zero or more generics of the same type